rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 Node 2  | Linux (Ubuntu Server 18.04 recommended)           | [Worker]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#worker-nodes) | Support the Rancher Cluster agent, Metrics server, DNS, and Ingress for the cluster
 Node 3  | Windows (Windows Server 2019 required)            | [Worker]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#worker-nodes) | Run your Windows containers

+### Containers

+Windows requires that containers must be built on the same Windows Server version that they are being deployed on.
+Therefore, containers must be built on Windows Server 2019 core version 1903.
+If you have existing containers built for an earlier Windows Server 2019 core version, they must be re-built on Windows Server 2019 core version 1903.

 # Tutorial: How to Create a Cluster with Windows Support

-The tutorial describes how to create a Rancher-provisioned cluster with the three nodes in the [table above.](#guide-architecture)
+The tutorial describes how to create a Rancher-provisioned cluster with the three nodes in the [recommended architecture.](#guide-architecture)

 When you provision a custom cluster with Rancher, you will add nodes to the cluster by installing the [Rancher agent]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/agent-options/) on each one.
 When you create or edit your cluster from the Rancher UI, you will see a **Customize Node Run Command** that you can run on each server to add it to your custom cluster.

 To set up a custom cluster with support for Windows nodes and containers, you will need to complete the tasks below.

 <!-- TOC -->
 1. [Provision Hosts](#1-provision-hosts)
 1. [Create the Custom Cluster](#2-create-the-custom-cluster)
 1. [Add Nodes to the Cluster](#3-add-nodes-to-the-cluster)